 - Organ Donor Leave

 Please remember, employees should always obtain supervisory approval before taking any time away from work.
-Certain types of faculty leave also requires approval from the Provost and/or the President.
+Certain types of faculty leave also require approval from the Provost and/or the President.
 For information about faculty leave, please refer to the appropriate faculty manual or contact the Office of the Provost.

 While most leave is reported through the University’s time and attendance management system, there are exceptions for certain types of faculty leave such as administrative leave with pay, partial pay or sabbatical leave.
 Review our timekeeping procedures for more information.